-All degrees1-3 hours(Meet through coursework which counts as elective credit.
-Transfer students with at least 15 college credit hours and a 2.0 GPA and/or Apprenticeship Training student are exempt from this requirement)and some certificatesand some certificates
+All degrees 1-3 hours (Meet through coursework which counts as elective credit.
+Transfer students with at (A.A., A.A.T., least 15 college credit hours and a 2.0 GPA and/or Apprenticeship Training students A.F.A., A.S., A.A.S.) are exempt from this requirement) and some certific rates